Protect your iOS device

 Learn why we recommend this

-Most devices have accounts associated with them, like Google accounts for your Android phone, your Chrome laptop, and Google TV, or Apple accounts for your iPad, Apple watch, Mac laptop, and Apple TV.
-More than one device may be logged in at a time (like your phone, laptop, and maybe your TV).
-If someone else has access to your account who shouldn't, this is one place you might see and be able to stop that.
+Most devices have accounts associated with them, like Apple ID accounts for your iPad, Apple Watch, macOS laptop and Apple TV.
+More than one device may be logged in at a time (like your phone, laptop and maybe your TV).
+If someone else has access to your accounts without your authorization, the steps included in this section will help you see and stop this.

 Learn why we recommend this

-When you don't intend for someone else to access your device, it is better to not leave that additional "door" open on your machine (this is called "reducing your attack surface.")
-Additionally, checking what accounts are associated with your device could reveal accounts that have been put on your device without your knowledge.
+If you don't intend for someone else to access your device, accounts or information, it is better to not leave any additional "door" open (this is called "reducing your attack surface").
+Additionally,the checks suggested in this section could reveal that someone is accessing your device, account or data without your permission.

 Set your screen to sleep and lock

-• Use a long passphrase (minimum 10 characters), not a short password or PIN
+• Use a longer passphrase (minimum 10 characters), not a short password or PIN.

-• Making it possible to use your fingerprint, face, eyes, or voice to unlock can be used against you by force; do not use these options unless you have a disability which makes typing impossible
+• Making it possible to use your fingerprint, face, eyes or voice to unlock your device can be used against you by force; do not use these options unless you have a disability which makes typing impossible.

 Learn why we recommend this

-While it may seem like technical attacks are your biggest concern, it is much more likely that your device will be confiscated or stolen and someone will break into it.
-For this reason, it is smart to set a passphrase screen lock, so that nobody can access your device just by turning it on.
+While technical attacks can be particularly worrying, your device may as well be confiscated or stolen, which may allow someone to break into it.
+For this reason, it is smart to set a passphrase screen lock, so that nobody can access your device just by turning it on and guessing a short PIN or password.

 We do not recommend screen lock options other than passphrases.
-You might easily be forced to unlock your device with your face, voice, eyes, or fingerprint if you are arrested, detained, or searched.
+If you are arrested, detained or searched, you might easily be forced to unlock your device with your face, voice, eyes or fingerprint.
 Someone who has your device in their possession may use software to guess short passwords or PINs.
-It is also possible to guess "pattern" locks by looking at finger tracks on the screen.
-Someone who has dusted for your fingerprints can make a fake version of your finger to unlock your device if you set a fingerprint lock; similar hacks have been demonstrated for face unlock.
+And if you set a fingerprint lock, someone who has dusted for your fingerprints can make a fake version of your finger to unlock your device; similar hacks have been demonstrated for face unlock.

-For these reasons, the safest lock to set is a long passphrase.
+For these reasons, the safest lock you can set is a longer passphrase.

 Control what can be seen when your device is locked